conda-forge/poppler-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `poppler` can be installed with:
+Once the `conda-forge` channel has been enabled, `poppler, poppler-qt` can be installed with:

 ```
-conda install poppler
+conda install poppler poppler-qt
 ```

 It is possible to list all of the versions of `poppler` available on your platform with: